sourcegraph/about/content/blogposts/2022/sourcegraph-4.0.md

 <a href="https://docs.sourcegraph.com/admin/external_service"><Badge text="Admin" color="violet" size="small" /></a>

 #### Quickly see the status on your repository and permissions syncing
-With Sourcegraph 4.0, we have introduced many quality of life improvements to help admins understand the current state of repository and permissions syncing.
-These improvements make it easier for admins to understand the current state of repositories synced with Sourcegraph as well as understand syncing errors when they arise.
+New enhancements to the repositoiry status page help admins better understand the current state of repository and permissions syncing.
+A new header displays an up-to-date count of repositories (total, not cloned, cloned, cloning, failed fetch/clone), notifications are more actionable, and new filters help Admins drill down into specific repositories.
+These improvements make it easier for admins to understand the current state of repositories synced with Sourcegraph and pinpoint syncing errors when they arise.

 <Figure
   src="https://storage.googleapis.com/sourcegraph-assets/blog/release-post/4.0/Repositories.png"